AugustasMacijauskas/backpaqr/README.md

 rails s
 ```

-You should now have a backend server up and running.
+You should now have a backend server up and running on port 3000.

 To set up the frontend, navigate to /client/app and open a console window.
 If you are using npm, run: